Have Diabetes and Enrolling in Medicare? Start Here

 - Part A covers primarily inpatient hospital and skilled nursing facility services.

-- Part B covers primarily physician and outpatient hospital services, as well as equipment like insulin pumps, test strips and some CGMs.
+- Part B covers primarily physician and outpatient hospital services, as well as equipment like insulin pumps, test strips and some continuous glucose monitors (CGMs).
 It also covers the insulin used via tubed insulin pumps.

 - Part C is offered by private insurance companies and covers the same benefits as Part A and B, plus many offer drug coverage, similar to Part D